demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 The back-office team of the Client perform these operations in their OMS.
 In turn, the OMS communicates the performed action to the middleware through IBM-MQ using XML encoded message.

-It is going to be a long post.
+This blog post is going to be a long one.
 So, here is a sneak preview of what we'll be learning on the Clojure implementation front.

 * A variant of the [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/talks/boundaries) technique in action.
 * More Clojure.Spec (and multi-spec) and asserting the public function parameters using it.